Being a photographer is a gratifying profession, and if you work from home as a freelance photographer, you get some benefits beyond gratification.

 There are many potential tax deductions for photographers that can help you at tax time.
 Some of these photographer tax write-offs may seem small, but they can add up quickly, making them worthwhile to track.

-After all, each time you write off an expense, you lower your taxable income.
+After all, each time you write off an expense, you lower your self employed taxable income.
 That means less tax paid, helping replace the money you spent on your business and putting it back in your pocket.